DongjaeLee-Dd2dD2/DongjaeLee-Dd2dD2.github.io/index.md

 2014 | Emmy  | Won Outstanding Lead Actor in a miniseries or a movie 2015 | BAFTA | Nominated for Best Leading Actor for Sherlock 2014 | Satellite | Won Best Actor miniseries or television film

-Here is a horizontal rule

----

-Here is a blockquote

-> To a great mind, nothing is little

-## References

-* Foo Bar: Head of Department, Placeholder Names, Lorem
-* John Doe: Associate Professor, Department of Computer Science, Ipsum